n., plural: primary successions

 Table of Contents

-Primary succession is an ecological succession where a newly formed area is colonized for the first time by a group of species or a community.
+Primary succession is an ecological succession where a newly formed area is inhabited for the first time by a group of species or a community.
 This previously uninhabited, barren area is usually lacking topsoil and organic matter.
-The species colonizing an uninhabited area for the first time is referred to as the pioneer species and the dominating community is called pioneer community.
+The species that first established an uninhabited area is referred to as the pioneer species and the dominating community is called the pioneer community.

 Since the area has already been inhabited during a primary succession, the secondary succession could occur rather faster, i.e. in decades or hundreds of years as opposed to a primary succession that could take thousands, even millions of years.

-The word succession in ecological viewpoint was first used by the French naturalist, Adolphe Dureau de la Malle.
+The word succession from an ecological viewpoint was first used by the French naturalist, Adolphe Dureau de la Malle.
 The word is used to refer to the vegetation development after forest clear-felling.